 PLC (Programmable Logic Controller) is an industrial-grade computer that is used for processing field parameters according to logic stored in PLC memory.

 PLC consists of an IO card for interfacing field input and output.
-More about PLC will post on this site so stay tuned.
+More about PLC will be posted on this site so stay tuned.

-PLC is the replacement of old relay logic control.
-Replacing PLC instead of Relay logic circuit was helping the industry to reduce installation and maintenance costs and also reduce the complexity.
+PLC is the replacement of the old relay logic control.
+Replacing PLC instead of a Relay logic circuit helped the industry to reduce installation and maintenance costs and also reduce complexity.

 What is SCADA?

-SCADA (Supervisory Control and Data Acquisition) is pics of software that is specially made for the supervision of multiple PLCs and RTU.
+SCADA (Supervisory Control and Data Acquisition) is pics of software that is specially made for the supervision of multiple PLCs and RTUs.

-When the process becomes complex and decentralized (Multiple processes take place in multiple locations) so multiple PLCs and RTU are used for distributing tasks.
+When the process becomes complex and decentralized (Multiple processes take place in multiple locations) multiple PLCs and RTUs are used for distributing tasks.

 The Main Function of SCADA displays Data and Alarms through HMI.
 For Example, Ignition is SCADA software provided by Inductive Automation and you can see software is deployed on the server.